ocaml-bench/sandmark/README.md

 ## User configurable benchmark wrapper

-To run a macro benchmark with a custom range of processors a conditional string can be passed with `PARAMWRAPPER`.
+To run a macro benchmark with a custom range of processors/isolated CPUs/ a conditional string can be passed with `PARAMWRAPPER`.

 For example :
 ```bash